taocp/c-debugger/README.md

 ### a simple C debugger, a toy, a demo.

-written for 32 bit Linux.
+written for 32bits Linux.
 These code is closely related to OS and architecture.

 I test it on Gentoo(x86). `gcc version 4.7.3`.

 ## how to run
 `make`

-`./xibugger your-target` ( make sure target compiled with `-g` option )
+`make run`

 `r`, `n`, `c`, `b` cmd just like using gdb.